tojkuv/the-rust-book/error-handling/README.md

 Here, we're attempting to access the 100th element of our vector (which is at index 99 because indexing starts at zero), but the vector has only 3 elements.
 In this situation, Rust will panic.
 Using `[]` is supposed to return an element, but if you pass an invalid index, there's no element that Rust could return here that would be correct.

 In C, attemppting to read beyond the end of a data strcuture is undefined behavior.
-You might get whatever is at the location in memory that would correspond to that element in the data structure, even though the memory doesn't belong to that structure.
-This is called a *buffer overread* and can lead to security vulnerabilities if an attacker is able to manupulate the index in such a way as to read data they shouldn't be allowed to that is stored after the data structure.
+You might get whatever is at the location in memory that would correspond to that element in the data structure, even though the memory doesn'_t belong to that structure.
+This is called a *buffer overread* and can lead to security vulnerabilities if an attacker is able to manupulate the index in such a way as to read data they shouldn'_t be allowed to that is stored after the data structure.

-To protect your program from this sort of vulnerability, if you try to read an element at an index that doesn't exist, Rust will stop execution and refuse to continue.
+To protect your program from this sort of vulnerability, if you try to read an element at an index that doesn'_t exist, Rust will stop execution and refuse to continue.
 Let's try it and see:

 ```rust
 $ cargo run